ockertbotha-gitea/gitea-installation/configuration/02-ManagingUsers.md

 Press the **Create User Account** button.
 This creates the user account and navigates to the associated **Edit User Account** page.
-As we're only creating a few more test users navigate back to **../admin/users** and create the following test users.
+As we're only creating some test users navigate back to **../admin/users** and create the following:

 ```
 Authentication Source:            Local
-Username:                         PeterTest
+Username:                         Peter
 Email Address:                    peter@test.com
 Password:                         password
 Require user to change password:  unchecked